alicekl/koopmotion/README.md

 Note that we have included configuration files for all shapes of the LASA handwriting dataset.
 To train all shapes, replace `example_configuration_folder` in the above command with `configuration_files`, or for a sub-set, add/remove configuration folders into `example_configuration_folder`.

 We have only generated data for the example shapes in `example_configuration_folder`.
-See below for generating the rest of the dataset.
+See below for generating the rest of the dataset, and saving to the `data` folder.

 ## Evaluating the model
 To obtain the vector field from a set of trained weights, you may perform evaluation only: